richadudani/AWS_Project/README.md

 ### <b> Files locations in Github </b>

-1. I have created a repository called `unit13-challenge` in the Github.
+1. I have created a repository called `AWS_Project` in the Github.

 2. Inside the above there is a folder named "ClusteringCrypto" which has all the solution files